giuliaguglielmi/giuliaguglielmi/README.md

-## Hi there, I'm Giulia Guglielmi👋 Welcome to my GitHub profile
+## Hi there, I'm Giulia Guglielmi👋

 I'm currently pursuing a Master's degree and working on my thesis at Università della Svizzera Italiana.
 My research focuses on **Using Causal Inference for Financial Predictions**, which allows me to blend my interests in both **data science** and **finance**.